jusinowicz/calanda_range_shifts/README.md

 3. Dispersal kernels that are based on the WALD approach (see code for references)
 4. Analysis of persistence with dispersal kernels that vary in space (i.e. are per-site dispersal kernels).

-calanda_figures3.R Code to produce plots of intrinsic ranges, environmental novelty, and the spatial LGR and its components.
+calanda_pop_prob_env12_wald2.R Gives results for incrememntal environmental change.
+These include changes in intrinsic range from the fit distributions, changes in realized range, changes in the low-density equilibrium density, and the spatial components of the low-density growth rate.
+See calanda_figures4.R for code to produce figures.

 calanda_pop_krigALL_prob_wald.R Is the original file that includes the statistical explorations of models (including tests for effects of plant size -- as in an Integral Projection Modeling (IPM) approach), simulations of population dynamics, and analysis of spatial coexistence mechanisms.

 calanda_pop_krigALL_prob_env7_wald2S.R Builds from the original analyses to try and uncover the main drivers of species intrinsic ranges.
 It includes a number of additional environmental variables (e.g. mean temp, max/min temp, soil moisture, moisture deficit, GDD, etc.) that have been built into the probabilty and number of flowers which determine the overall intrinsic range.

 calanda_pop_krigALL_prob_env10_wald2.R Is the cleaner version of env7.
 Each species has a specific model of its intrinsic range that has been selected according to the following criteria: 1) Models are first selected that give a species a closed range, i.e. that reach 0 between the elevations of 0 and 3500m 2) Lowest AIC model is chosen from amongst these.

+calanda_figures4.R Code to produce plots of intrinsic ranges, environmental novelty, and the spatial LGR and its components (using data generated from .

 range_coexistence_functionsWALD.R This is the heart of the population simulations and the coexistence analyses and includes the main functions for these portions of the analysis.
 This code corresponds to that in coexistence_range_shifts/range_coexistence_functions.R